nushell/nushell.github.io/book/commands/group-by.md

 ## Examples

-group items by column named "type"
+Group items by the "type" column's values
 ```shell
 > ls | group-by type
 ```

-you can also group by raw values by leaving out the argument
+You can also group by raw values by leaving out the argument
 ```shell
 > echo ['1' '3' '1' '3' '2' '1' '1'] | group-by
 ```